Foreign relations of the Soviet Union: World revolution

 The Bolsheviks seized power in Russia in the October Revolution of November 1917 but they could not stop the Imperial German Army from advancing rapidly deep into Russia in Operation Faustschlag.
 The Bolsheviks saw Russia as only the first step—they planned to incite revolutions against capitalism in every western country.
 The immediate threat was an unstoppable German attack.
-The Germans wanted to knock Russia out of the war so they could move their forces to the Western Front in spring 1918 before the American Expeditionary Force soldiers arrived in force.
+The Germans wanted to knock Russia out of the war so they could move their forces to the Western Front in spring 1918 before the American Expeditionary Force soldiers fully deployed.
 In early March 1918, after bitter internal debate, Russia agreed to harsh German peace terms at the Treaty of Brest-Litovsk.
 Moscow lost control of the Baltic States, Poland, Ukraine, and other areas that before the war produced much of Russia's food supply, industrial base, coal, and communication links with Western Europe."
 Russia's allies Britain and France felt betrayed: "The treaty was the ultimate betrayal of the Allied cause and sowed the seeds for the Cold War.
 With Brest-Litovsk the spectre of German domination in Eastern Europe threatened to become reality, and the Allies now began to think seriously about military intervention [in Russia]."

 In 1918, Britain sent in money and some troops to support the anti-Bolshevik White Army, as well as pro-independence anti-Bolshevik movements on the periphery of the former Empire.
 France, Japan and the United States also sent forces to block German advances.
 In effect the Allies were assisting the various anti-Bolshevik forces of different nationalities and political leanings.
 The Russian Civil War saw the uncoordinated resistance to the Bolsheviks from every direction.
 However, the Bolsheviks, operating a unified command from a central location, defeated all the opposition one by one and took full control of Russia, as well as conquering newly independent countries such as Ukraine, Georgia, Armenia, and Azerbaijan.
-The U.S. and France refused to deal with the Sovieyt regime because of its promise to support revolutions to overthrow governments everywhere.
+The U.S. and France refused to deal with the Soviet regime because of its promise to support revolutions to overthrow governments everywhere.
 U.S. Secretary of State Bainbridge Colby stated: